mongodb/docs-c/source/docs-libmongoc/mongoc_read_concern_t.rst

 See `readConcern <https://www.mongodb.com/docs/master/reference/readConcern/>`_ on the MongoDB website for more information.

-Read Concern is only sent to MongoDB when it has explicitly been set by :symbol:`mongoc_read_concern_set_level` to anything other than NULL.
+Read Concern is only sent to MongoDB when it has explicitly been set by :ref:`mongoc_read_concern_set_level` to anything other than NULL.

 .. _mongoc_read_concern_levels: